 What happens if my tenant is abusing the property?

 If it is noted on the property visit that your tenant is not keeping the property to the required standard, then a lease violation is issued, stating the items that need to be resolved.
 If this is not done within the stipulated time frame, the law requires 21 days, we will contact you to discuss the next course of action and your options, including sending a termination notice requiring the tenants to vacate the premises.
 There are also times remedies can be taken and billed to the resident.
 Yard maintenance is an example of this.
 It is important to note this does not release the resident from their lease obligation.

 We maintain the property and provide you with the greatest return on your investment including, but not limited to:

-FREE advertisement of your property on our company website, Craigslist and other third party rental sites, and our inter-office rental list
+Advertisement of your property on our company website, Zillow, Trulia, Charlottesville Association of Realtors MLS, Greater Augusta County MLS, other third party rental sites, and our inter-office rental list.

 Locating and screening prospective tenants

 Signing all leasing documents and associated paperwork with tenants and keeping them on file

 Move in and move out inspections on each property.